 Course of Study

 The School of Radiologic Technology is divided into didactic (classroom) instruction and clinical practicum.
-The entire program consists of more than 2,900 clock hours.
+The entire program consists of 2,976 clock hours.
 Graduates meet the eligibility requirements to take the national registry examination offered by the American Registry of Radiologic Technologists (ARRT).
 Upon successfully passing the ARRT examination the graduate may be eligible to receive a New York State License in Radiologic Technology by the Department of Health.

 24 months beginning in July with assigned time off and holiday periods.

 First-year students meet for classes on Monday, Wednesday and Friday from 8 am to 4 pm and are assigned to clinical on Tuesday and Thursday from 8 am to 4 pm.
 (Times may vary.)

 Second-year students are assigned to classes on Tuesday and Thursday from 8 am to 4 pm and are assigned to clinical on Monday, Wednesday and Friday from 8 am to 4 pm.
 (Times may vary.)
 Occasional evening and weekend clinical may be required.